 CreativeFrom business logos to print publications and digital design, the ICIR offers a range of creative services for organizations and individual projects.

 The resources listed below are available for faculty and students of the College of Communication & Information Sciences.

 Dr. Kim Bissell was appointed Director of the Institute for Communication & Information Research in 2011.
 Additionally, she serves as Associate Dean for Research in the College of Communication and Information Sciences.
 Dr. Bissell has had the title of the Southern Progress Corporation Endowed Professor in Magazine Journalism since 2008.
 She joined the UA faculty in 2000, and has published more than 30 journal articles and book chapters, most of which are related to the social effects of media.

 Dr. Anneliese Bolland joined the Institute for Communication & Information Research in 2018.
-Additionally, she serves as Adjunct Faculty in Communication Studies and is the Assistant Director for the Office for Undergraduate Research in the Office for Research and Economic Development.
+She joined the faculty of Communication Studies in 2020.
 Her research is primarily focused in the area of adolescent poverty, and she is currently expanding her research to include a social epidemiological framework.
-She is also an evaluator and serves as the evaluator on grants.
+She is also an evaluator and serves as the evaluator on several federally funded grants.

 Be sure to follow us on social media to keep up to date with ICIR news and events.
 Click the links below to follow us on Twitter, Facebook and Instagram.

 The ICIR Advisory Board is comprised of representatives from each department in the College of Communication and Information Sciences, as well as faculty from other Colleges at the University of Alabama, members of the Tuscaloosa area community, and external experts in the field of advertising and communication research.